Transport and parking

 All highway emergencies will continue to be attended and made safe as soon as possible after they are received.
-Faults can continue to be reported on line, however, due to staff shortages our normal response times may be extended.
+You can continue to report faults online, however, due to staff shortages our normal response times may be extended.

 Parking management is an important public service, which provides benefits to motorists and the wider community.
 Those benefits include reducing congestion, maintaining road safety, improving air quality, whilst helping to ensure access to goods and services.
 This is extremely important, particularly for health and other key workers, as Wandsworth Council aims to keep the borough moving and providing essential services at this challenging time.

-Civil Enforcement Officers (CEOs) have reverted to adopting normal observational periods and will provide help and advice about where people can and cannot park, ensuring that social distancing guidelines are applied and adhered to.
+Civil Enforcement Officers (CEOs) are adopting normal observational periods and will provide help and advice about where people can and cannot park, ensuring that social distancing guidelines are applied and adhered to.